EvilDuck14/Karen/readme.md

 Special thanks to NonJohns for feedback on the design/featureset and for help with quality assurance.

-Additional thanks to Venom, Fancy_Spider, and Mrpoolman, and all other testers who helped find bugs.
+Additional thanks to Venom, Fancy_Spider, and Mrpoolman, Katapult, and all other testers who helped find bugs.

 ## License